 If you manage your Dashboards with Terraform, you can use the latest version of the Datadog Terraform provider to control which roles can edit your Dashboards.
 For more information, see the Terraform Dashboard role restriction guide.

 High-density mode displays group widgets in a dashboard side-by-side for increased widget density.
-This mode turns on by default for on large screens for dashboards that use group widgets.
+This mode turns on by default on large screens for dashboards that use group widgets.

 Use this option to copy the entire dashboard to a new dashboard.
 You are prompted to name the clone.